amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

 * dst_experiment_name - Destination experiment name  - will be created if it does not exist
 * src_uri - Source server URI
 * dst_uri - Destination server URI
+* use_src_user_id - Set the destination user ID to the source user ID or the current user ID

 Run example
 ```